What is the Hand Weavers Guild of Lincoln?

 Times are approximate!

-Studio members have keys and can use the studio at any time.
+Studio members can use the studio at any time.

 Do I need a loom to participate?